janosgyerik/homepage/_posts/2013-06-20-building-reputation-on-stack-exchange-sites.markdown

 4. Be a good sportsman.
 If somebody else posted a better answer than yours, admit defeat and move on.
 If somebody answered first something just as good as yours, vote it up and move on.
 <h2>Finding questions to answer</h2>
 1. Look for questions in your favorite areas of expertise.
 There's much more than <a style="line-height: 1.714285714; font-size: 1rem;" href="http://stackoverflow.com/">stackoverflow.com</a>, take a look around the <a style="line-height: 1.714285714; font-size: 1rem;" href="http://stackexchange.com/sites">many other Stack Exchange sites</a>.
-If you're a programmer, check out <a href="http://programmers.stackexchange.com/">http://programmers.stackexchange.com/</a>.
-If you're more of a sysadmin dude, head over to <a href="http://serverfault.com/">http://serverfault.com/</a> or <a href="http://askubuntu.com/">http://askubuntu.com/</a>.
-If you're a UNIX/Linux expert, you will enjoy <a href="http://unix.stackexchange.com/">http://unix.stackexchange.com/</a>.
+If you're a programmer, check out [http://programmers.stackexchange.com/](http://programmers.stackexchange.com/).
+If you're more of a sysadmin dude, head over to [http://serverfault.com/](http://serverfault.com/) or [http://askubuntu.com/](http://askubuntu.com/).
+If you're a UNIX/Linux expert, you will enjoy [http://unix.stackexchange.com/](http://unix.stackexchange.com/).
 There's probably something for everyone.

 2. Be selective when you pick a question to answer.
 Figuring out what the heck a poorly written question is supposed to mean might not be worth your time and effort.
 And if you are not 100% sure you have a great answer immediately, then somebody else will probably beat you to it.
 It's often better to just move on.